 It is notable in this case that three employees and a customer were willing to give evidence for the employer.
 The fitter’s evidence was contradicted by the other employees who did not see the employee as a whistleblower, noted some degree of premeditation in his actions and, in one case, described the employer as “a very loyal and compassionate employer.”

-iHR offers training courses that will help build a positive, best practice workplace culture and enable managers to give effective performance feedback to staff, including courses around Managing Team Performance with a focus on:
+iHR offers training courses that will help build a positive, best practice workplace culture and enable managers to give effective performance feedback to staff, including courses around Managing Everyday Performance with a focus on:

 • What effective performance management is and why effective performance management is imperative in the modern workplace;